etlegacy/etlegacy/README.md

 * option A: **easybuild**

-In terminal, run:
+In terminal, run one of the following:

+    $ ./easybuild.sh        # for compiling a 32 bit version or
-    $ ./easybuild.sh
+    $ ./easybuild.sh -64    # for compiling a 64 bit version

 ET: Legacy will be installed in `~/etlegacy`.